lextoumbourou/notes/slipbox/Well-Designed API.md

+Title: Well-Designed API
+Date: 2021-04-11
+Tags: #SoftwareEngineering

+---

-A well-designed API (application programming interface), is one in which [[Observabled Behaviours]] are entirely in the [[Public API]], and implementation details are part of the [[Private API]].
+According to Khorikov, a well-designed API (application programming interface), is one in which [[Observabled Behaviours]] are entirely in the [[Public API]], and implementation details are part of the [[Private API]].

-According to Khorikov, the simplest way to tell if a class leaks a implementation detail into observable behaviour is if number of operations client needs to perform to achieve a goal is > 1.
+The simplest way to tell if a class leaks a implementation detail into observable behaviour is if number of operations client needs to perform to achieve a goal is > 1.

 Good [[Encapsulation]] protects against [[Invariant]] volations, especially as the complexity of the code base increases.